 Name:

 Division:

-Mailing address for matters relating to t his grievance if other er than Division:
+Mailing address for matters relating to this g grievance if other than Division:

-Provision(s) of Agreement alleged to ha we been violated:
+Provision(s) of Agreement alleged to have b een violated:

-Article Article Article Section
+Article Section

-) in violation of the above indicated contract clude but is not limited to the information
+Section

+Section

+Briefly describe the alleged event(s), situal contract provision(s).
+It is understood that information provided.

 Remedy sought:

-I will be represented in this grievance b y: Myself WOU/FT
+I will be represented in this grievance by: Myself WOU/FT

 Grievant's signature Date

-APPENDIX C

-NOTICE OF INTENT TO ARBITRATE
+APPENDIX CNOTICE OF INTENT TO ARBITRATE

+The Western Oregon University I proceed to arbitration concerning th • gives notice of its intent to

+which was not

+resolved satisfactorily at Step Two

+The following statement of the issue e to be presented for arbitration i is proposed:

+Authorized Representative, Date

-The Western Oregon University Federationarbitration concerning the grievance of on of Teachers hereby giv ves notice of its intent to proceed to dated which was not resolved satisfactorily at Step Two of the g grievance procedure.
-The following statement of the issue to be presented for arbitration is s proposed: Authorized Representative, WOU Federation of Teachers Date I hereby authorize the WOU Federation understand and agree that by filing this not the decisions as Steps One and Two of the Education, or judicial review as a cont Chapter 183).
-I hereby authorize the Federal of material in my personnel file which are to the arbitrator. otice I hereby waive any rive grievance procedure by tested case under the Aderation and the University, ights concerning review or appeal of the Chancellor, the Board of Higher Iministrative Procedures Act (ORS , or its representatives, to use copies Grievant's signature Date
+WOU Federation of Teachers I hereby authorize the WOU Federa I understand and agree that by filin appeal of the decisions as Steps On Board of Higher Education, or ju Procedures Act (ORS Chapter 183) representatives, to use copies of grievance and to furnish copies of the ng this notice I hereby waive any the and Two of the grievance prodicial review as a contested can be an authorize the Federal material in my personnel file y rights concerning review or ocedure by the Chancellor, the ase under the Administrative tion and the University, or its

+Grievant's signature Date